-While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked potential impacts.
+While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked prior potential impacts.
 For decades, well-intended decisions were largely made by quickly identifying the best option.

 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.

-Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.
+Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions can be very useful to avoid future problems.

-For example, what can you learn to avoid or repeat from past experiences?
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: For example, what can you learn to avoid or repeat from past experiences?
 Can you identify in hindsight, what was at stake?
 When we have more information we can better weigh alternatives.
-All of this, however, is at odds with speed.
+All of this, as you well know, is at odds with speed.
 We cannot both act fast and ponder carefully.

-The question becomes: Is decisiveness and fast action coming at an expensive price for you and others, us, the next generations, and the ecosystem?
+The question becomes: Is decisiveness and fast action sometimes coming at an expensive price for you and others, us, the next generations, and the ecosystem?